THE CONTEMPORARY AUSTRALIAN EDUCATIONAL CONTENT

 Increasingly sophisticated neurobiological research shows that pathways set in the very early years of a child’s life program particular ways of learning.
 While genetics play an important role in this selective process, it is often a child’s early experiences that are crucial in determining how the brain will eventually be hard wired.

-block play® learning resources supports children as they learn and develop the essential skills of critical and creative thinking, literacy and numeracy, analytical problem solving, communication and collaboration needed for school and life.
+The learning resources of block play supports children as they learn and develop the essential skills of critical and creative thinking, literacy and numeracy, analytical problem solving, communication and collaboration needed for school and life.
 Playing with building blocks engages and stimulates all areas of the brain to aid in the formation and development of information and processing pathways.

-block play® learning resources provides the opportunity for children to learn elements of science and mathematics, like problem solving, counting, adding and subtracting, and helps them build both gross and fine motor skills. block play® learning resources also supports other key aspects of development, including language learning as children talk about the structures they built with the adults and children around them, creativity, imagination, self-esteem, and social and emotional growth.
+The learning resources of block play provides the opportunity for children to learn elements of science and mathematics, like problem solving, counting, adding and subtracting, and helps them build both gross and fine motor skills.
+The learning resources of block play also supports other key aspects of development, including language learning as children talk about the structures they built with the adults and children around them, creativity, imagination, self-esteem, and social and emotional growth.

 STEM (Science, Technology, Engineering, Mathematics)